+From the analysis of the freezing curve plateaus, an estimation of the total impurity level in the metal sample may be made using Raoult's Law of dilute solutions [6].
+Using the total impurity level obtained from the assay of the metal sample and Raoult's Law of dilute solutions, a calculated estimation of the depression in temperature over the first 50% of a freezing curve may be determined.
 The calculated and the experimentally determined temperature depressions may be compared to confirm the overall purity of the metal sample in the fixed-point cell.
-Differences between the calculated and the experimentally determined temperature depressions may indicate an uncertainty in the use of Raoult's Law of dilute solutions (use of equation 1 assumes that during slow freezing all of the impurities remain in the liquid phase with no concentration gradient), an uncertainty in the extrapolation method chosen to derive the temperature depression, an uncertainty in the quantities of the impurities specified in the emission spectrographic assay, or that additional impurities were inadvertently added to the metal during the construction of the fixed-point cells.
+Differences between the calculated and the experimentally determined temperature depressions may indicate an inappropriate use of Raoult's Law of dilute solutions, an uncertainty in the extrapolation method chosen to derive the temperature depression, an uncertainty in the quantities of the impurities specified in the emission spectrographic assay, or that additional impurities were inadvertently added to the metal during the construction of the fixed-point cells.
 In estimating the expected temperature depression, Raoult's Law of dilute solutions is intended to provide a guideline and does not strictly apply.